BZoennchen/supercollider-book/_sources/chapters/sounddesign/math/dft.md

 $$\frac{1}{N} \cdot c[n]$$

-Furthermore, because of *[Nyquist–Shannon sampling theorem](theorem-sampling)* we can not compute the amplitude (and phase) of frequencies greater than 2 Hz.
+Furthermore, because of *[Nyquist–Shannon sampling theorem](theorem-sampling)*, we can not compute the amplitude (and phase) of frequencies greater than 2 Hz.
 In general, all $c[n]$ with $n > \frac{N}{2}$ are **invalid** because of *[aliasing](def-aliasing)*.
 Therefore, $c[3] = 4i$ is ''incorrect''.
-We can not distinguish the sinosoid of frequency $1$ from the sinosoid of frequency $3 = 1 + f_s$.
+We can not distinguish the sinusoid of frequency $1$ from the sinusoid of frequency $3 = 1 + f_s$.
 Therefore,

 $$c[1] = 2 \cdot 4i = 8i.$$